Safety Stock Definition & Calculator for Retailers

 Why Safety Stock Is Important

-When you have an appropriate level of safety stock, you can weather periods of unexpected spikes in demand.
-But if you have too much safety stock, you may subject yourself to unnecessary carrying costs and aging or even expired inventory.
-So it’s crucial to find the perfect balance.
+- Mitigate costly out-of-stocks: When you have an appropriate level of safety stock, you can weather periods of unexpected spikes in demand, helping you to avoid lost revenue to stockouts.

-Potential Risks of Safety Stock
+Risks of Safety Stock

-- Missed opportunities because your capital is tied up: When you have money tied up in inventory, you can’t put that to other things—like hiring new roles, investing in a new store location, or expanding your product collection, for example.
+- Missed opportunities because your capital is tied up: When you have money tied up in safety stock inventory, you can’t put that to other things—like hiring new roles, investing in a new store location, or expanding your product collection, for example.

 Bottom Line